calvin261238/BRFSS-Data-Analysis/README.md

 Research Question 3:
 How income level correlates with medical cost & is Medicare helping people with disabilities?

+# To see full analysis and conclusion please see Exploratory data analysis
-# To see Exploratory data analysis & Complete Code please view Code.R
+# To see the complete Code please view Code.R